Stephanie Wiand

-Stephanie Wiand is a producer and actress, known for Fixing Paco: Changing Lives (2012), Revenge of the Bimbot Zombie Killers (2014), and Deliver the Mother (2018).
-She joined the World Wrestling Federation in late 1994 as co-host of WWF Mania where she was introduced as original host Todd Pettengill's Christmas present.
+Stephanie Wiand is a producer and actress who previously worked as a host for the World Wrestling Federation.

+Wiand joined the WWF in late 1994 as co-host of WWF Mania where she was introduced as original host Todd Pettengill's Christmas present.
 She was brought in to replace Randy Savage, who had left the company.
 Wiand was a host for the 1994 Slammy Awards.
 She also hosted the first In Your House event in mid 1995 and featured in the 32X version of WWF Raw video game.
-She left the WWF in July 1995 due to a contract dispute.
+She left the WWF in the summer of 1995 to pursue other career opportunities.

+In 1996, Wiand appeared in My Uncle's Barn, a sketch comedy show that ran at the Jewel Box Theatre in North Hollywood.
+In 2000 she wrote and starred in Scenes Through the Bathroom Window.
+In 2007 she played Joan in the science fiction web series Afterworld.
+In 2009 she co-produced and wrote for Ylse, a web series that starred Ruth Livier.